kellyhum/quote-blaster/README.md

-# Personal Project - Accio Quotes
+# Personal Project
-## A Java game about blasting words that form a Harry Potter quote
+## A Java game about blasting words that form a quote

 ### What is it?
-This is a game where the objective is to shoot words in a Harry Potter quote and acquire as many points possible.
-The top of the page will be a quote, color coded green if the word has been shot, red if there's a missed word, or grey at startup.
+This is a game where the objective is to shoot words in a quote and acquire as many points possible.
 Words will fall from the top of the page, and the player will be positioned at the middle bottom of the screen.
 Unable to move, the player will only be able to aim at the words, but will have a full 180 degree range of shooting motion.

 To summarize, here are the following key objects will be on screen:
 - player
-- "aiming dots"
 - bullets
 - words
-- quote
+- quote window
-- button that goes back to the "all quotes" screen
   - input for adding quotes
+  - viewing the quote list
+  - playing a specific quote

 ### Who's the target audience and why am I making this?
 This game is targeted towards fans of Harry Potter, or those who have knowledge of the series.
 As a reader